awf/autodiff2/autodiff/Differentiating Containers.md

       vec<Real> f(list<mat<Real>> P)

-We would like a definition of ∇f which works for all such cases.
-Well, it's super easy.
-Each of the `Real`s in the output will have a derivative for each `Real` in the input.
+We would like a definition of `∇f` which works for all such cases.
+Well, it's super easy: every `Real` in the output will have a derivative for each `Real` in the input.
 That is, we replace `Real` in the return type by `list<mat<Real>>` from the function argument

       vec<list<mat<Real>>> ∇f(list<mat<Real>> P)

 and the i'th entry of the returned `vec` is simply the list of matrices of derivatives of the original i'th entry with respect to the input reals.
 In terms of general containers `Container1` and `Container2` we relate `f` and `∇f` like this:

     Container2<Real>             f(Container1<Real>)
     Container2<Container1<Real>> ∇f(Container1<Real>)

 Of course, simply defining something like this is easy, and could be done however one likes.
 The value of the definition is in whether or not it simplifies our lives.
 Let's first look at a couple of standard examples and then look at where this really helps—in the chain rule.